 The processes of financial sector transformation have influenced inequality by increasing the complexity of household balance sheets across the distribution of income and by generating stark disparities in the returns to assets and leverage across the households.
 Households at the top of the income distribution experienced systematically higher returns between 1983 and 2007 than low-income households, and they have also experienced smaller losses in their returns to wealth after the Great Recession (Wolff, 2014, p.34).
 Financial deregulation and innovation boosted capital incomes of the rich through access to profitable wealth management services, financial securities markets, purchases of corporate shares, and accumulation of secured debt, all of which require large initial downpayments (Foster and Holleman, 2010; Galbraith, 2012).
 Simultaneously, low-to-middle-income households became locked into leveraged homeownership or had insufficient income to accumulate assets at all, while their demand for credit to finance expenditure increased.
 Rising demand for securitized products among financial investors incentivized predatory lending practices to subprime borrowers, as financial innovation and deregulation measures eased credit constraints for lower income groups, women, and people of color (Goda and Lysandrou, 2013; Young, 2010).
-Consequently, the important role of homeownership in improving wealth accumulation capacity has become more complex due to financial sector transformation, contributing to increased volatility of household wealth for households with asset portfolios dominated by primary residence, particularly when backed by high leverage.

-Figure 1 compares the composition of asset and debt holdings4 between households in the bottom quintile, 20th to 90th percentile, and the top decile of income distribution between 1989 and 2013.
+Figure 1 compares the composition of asset and debt holdings4 between households in the bottom quintile, the 20th to the 90th percentile, and the top decile of the income distribution between 1989 and 2013.
 Around 80% of the asset portfolio of households in the bottom income quintile was accounted for by low-yielding assets, including vehicles5 and other non-financial assets, primary residence, and transaction accounts.
-Debt holdings of these households consisted primarily of unsecured instalment and credit card debt, although the contribution of mortgages secured by principal residence to total debt holdings of this group increased over time.
+Debt holdings of these